Younger Dryas: Cause

 Some scientists also explain the lack of sea level rise during the Younger Dryas onset by connecting it with a volcanic eruption.
 Eruptions often deposit large quantities of sulfur dioxide particles in the atmosphere, where they are known as aerosols, and can have a large cooling effect by reflecting sunlight.
 This phenomenon can also be caused by anthropogenic sulfur pollution, where it is known as global dimming.
 Cooling from a high latitude volcanic eruption could have accelerated North Atlantic sea ice growth, finally tipping the AMOC sufficiently to cause the Younger Dryas.
 Cave deposits and glacial ice cores both contain evidence of at least one major volcanic eruption taking place in the northern hemisphere at a time close to Younger Dryas onset, perhaps even completely matching the stalagmite-derived date for the onset of the Younger Dryas event.
 It has been suggested that this eruption would have been stronger than any during the Common Era, some of which have been able to cause several decades of cooling.

 According to 1990s research, the Laacher See eruption (present-day volcanic lake in Rhineland-Palatinate, Germany) would have matched the criteria, but radiocarbon dating done in 2021 pushes the date of the eruption back to 13,006 years BP, or over a century before the Younger Dryas began.
 This analysis was also challenged in 2023, with some researchers suggesting that the radiocarbon analysis was tainted by magmatic carbon dioxide.

+Work published in 2026 examining deposits at three sites in the North America and advances in dating of both Northern and Southern Hemisphere ice cores is consistent with three major Northern Hemisphere eruptions and one major Southern Hemisphere eruption during the period of the Younger Dryas so volcanic eruptions may have contributed to the change in climate.

 For now, the debate continues without a conclusive proof or rejection of the volcanic hypothesis.

+It has also been suggested that the supernova that caused the Vela Supernova Remnant could have been a trigger to the Younger Dryas event.